Once Upon a Time: Filing a Flight Plan

 Shared Goals and Knowledge

-Shared Goals, Shared Knowledge, and Mutual Respect Captain Judy’s Corner What do shared goals, shared knowledge, and mutual respect have to do with a major airline, a world flight, and Epic Flight Academy?
 “Citation N178SF, do you need assistance?”
 The Sakhalinsk air traffic controller gave us a straight-out departure on Runway 19.
 I was flying left seat, and my first officer, Edwin, was busy with communications.
 I had almost thawed from the biting Russian cold.
 The Citation climbed effortlessly at 3,000 feet per minute.
 As we climbed through solid gray clouds, the advanced avionics technology displayed on our glass cockpit went blank!
 Both displays were totally dark, leaving us with no instruments or navigation aids.
-We were in the ‘soup,’ … Read more
+We were in the ‘soup,’ surrounded by clouds, and with total instrument failure.
+I looked at the back-up steam gauges.
+Edwin and I looked at each other for a moment in disbelief.
+Then he alerted air traffic controllers of … Read more

 Epic Chat Close